Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_07_chatbot_langchain4j_quarkus/guide.de-de.md

 ## Introduction

-After exploring how to use [AI Endpoints with LangChain4j](/pages/public_cloud/ai_machine_learning/endpoints_tuto_04_chatbot_langchain4j_quarkus), it's time to level up and build a chatbot that supports **real-time streaming responses**.

-In this tutorial, you'll learn how to use **[LangChain4j](https://github.com/langchain4j/langchain4j)** with **[Quarkus](https://github.com/quarkusio/quarkus)** to create a chatbot that streams LLM-generated responses using **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**.
+Looking to build an AI-powered chatbot with Java?
+In this tutorial, you will learn how to create a chatbot using **[LangChain4j](https://github.com/langchain4j/langchain4j)**, **[Quarkus](https://github.com/quarkusio/quarkus)**, and **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**.

 ## Objective

 This tutorial demonstrates how to:

-- Set up a Quarkus project with quarkus-langchain4j
+- Set up a Quarkus application using LangChain4j
-- Use OVHcloud AI Endpoints to access Mistral AI models
+- Connect your chatbot to AI Endpoints
+- Customize prompts with annotations
+- Expose your chatbot as an API
-- Stream responses from the LLM using a reactive REST API
+- Test your chatbot using a cURL request

 ## Definitions

-- **Streaming LLM Response**: Instead of waiting for a full response from the model, streaming allows the application to start processing output tokens as they’re generated.
-This creates a smoother, faster user experience—especially useful for chatbots.
 - **[LangChain4j](https://github.com/langchain4j/langchain4j)**: Java-based framework inspired by [LangChain](https://github.com/langchain-ai/langchain), designed to simplify the integration of LLMs (Large Language Models) into applications.
 It offers abstractions and annotations for building intelligent agents and chatbots.
 Note that LangChain4j is not officially maintained by the LangChain team, despite the similar name.
 - **[Quarkus](https://quarkus.io/)**: A Kubernetes-native Java framework designed to optimize Java applications for containers and the cloud.
 In this tutorial we will use the [quarkus-langchain4j](https://github.com/quarkiverse/quarkus-langchain4j/) extension.
 - **[AI Endpoints](https://endpoints.ai.cloud.ovh.net/)**: A serverless platform by OVHcloud providing easy access to a variety of world-renowned AI models including Mistral, LLaMA, and more.
 This platform is designed to be simple, secure, and intuitive, with data privacy as a top priority.